 It’s usually not a hot Christmas dinner of roast turkey or ham followed by traditional Christmas pudding that we Aussies dream of for our Christmas.
 The main meal of the day is lunch on Christmas Day and this often kicks off early afternoon.

 I suspect, just like everywhere else everyone eats far more than they need!

 Often it consists of a cold based lunch banquet with way too much food and usually includes a fresh seafood platter of lobster, prawns and oysters and platters of cold cuts of ham, pork and chicken and the meal finishes with a beautiful homemade trifle and pavlova to follow!

 Wine and beer are usually part of the day’s celebrations, sometimes we make a sangria or a fruit punch and almost always we spend the afternoon in the pool relaxing in an over-stuffed blimp-like state.

 In Australia the day after Christmas Day is celebrated as Boxing Day.
 It’s a designated public holiday but has no special meaning for us (however we’re very grateful for the additional public holiday!).

 Traditionally in England and Europe, Boxing Day was the day after Christmas day when affluent households gave gifts to their staff and allowed them to have a day of leave to spend with their families.

 Most shops are closed however recent trends have changed and the Boxing Day heralds the start of the Boxing Day sales where bargain shopping begins with vigour and a great deal of competition!

 Boxing Day is also the day that the Sydney to Hobart Yacht race commences which is quite a tradition for Aussies!
-It’s a spectacular day on Sydney Harbour for many boating enthusiasts as the yachts sail through the Headlands towards Hobart, Tasmania.
+It’s a spectacular day on Sydney Harbour for many boating enthusiasts as the yachts sail through Sydney Heads towards Hobart, Tasmania.